NCAR/python-tutorial/_sources/tutorials/yourfirst.rst.txt

 In building your first Python script we will set up our workspace, read a :code:`.txt` file, and learn Git fundamentals.

-Here is a video recording of from the live tutorial covering "Reading a .txt File":
+Here is a video recording of the live tutorial covering "Reading a .txt File":

 .. youtube:: Jog7ybd6amw
    :height: 315